KCPQ: Sinclair sale attempt; acquisition by Nexstar and Fox

 Tribune Media agreed to be sold to Sinclair Broadcast Group on May 8, 2017, for $3.9 billion and the assumption of $2.9 billion in debt held by Tribune.
 As Sinclair already owned KOMO-TV and KUNS-TV, KCPQ was among 23 stations identified for divestment in order to meet regulatory compliance for the merger.
 Sinclair agreed to purchase KZJO and sell KCPQ to Fox Television Stations as part of a $910 million deal; Howard Stirk Holdings additionally agreed to purchase KUNS-TV.
 Lead FCC commissioner Ajit Pai publicly rejected the deal in July 2018 after details of Sinclair's proposed divestitures came to light; weeks later, Tribune terminated the merger agreement with Sinclair, nullifying both transactions.

 Tribune Media agreed to be acquired by Nexstar Media Group for $6.9 billion in cash and debt on December 3, 2018.
 Following the merger's completion on September 19, 2019, Fox Television Stations purchased KCPQ and KZJO as part of a $350 million deal, with Fox citing KCPQ's status as the broadcaster of most Seahawks home games as the impetus for the transaction.
 The sale was completed on March 2, 2020.
 After its acquisition by Fox, KCPQ dropped the Q13 moniker and rebranded to "Fox 13" on September 26, 2021, conforming with the branding of other Fox-owned stations.

+Fox announced on December 18, 2025, that KCPQ would move in 2026 to a 27167 ft2 studio on the second floor of the Axis9 office building in the Denny Triangle neighborhood of downtown Seattle.
+The existing studio campus had been sold to Allstate Insurance in 2016 for $19.5 million and leased back for a ten-year period.